-3.1 According to statutory guidance (KCSIE September 2024) the Governors have appointed Simon Howkins as DSL to take responsibility for child protection.
-As a member of the Senior Leadership Team he has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
+3.1 According to statutory guidance (KCSIE, September 2024) the Governors have appointed Nicky Klinkenberg as DSL to take responsibility for child protection.
+As Deputy Head (Pastoral) and a member of the Senior Leadership Team she has the status and authority within the school to carry out the duties of the post including committing resources and, where appropriate, supporting and directing other staff.
 The DSL also has a significant timetable reduction to ensure they have sufficient time to carry out their responsibilities.

-Laura Clifford (Head of Pre-Prep) as the DSL's deputy.
-Both the DSL and DDSL's have a job description for their safeguarding roles and key activities.
+Tammy Winsley (Director of EDI) is the Senior Deputy DSL, and there are two further Deputy DSLs: all three of these Deputies have specified areas of the school for which they are responsible, with the DSL retaining overall management of the team and overall responsibility for Safeguarding.
+Both the DSL and Deputy DSLs have a job description for their safeguarding roles and key activities.